dmprofe/en.javascript.info/1-js/02-first-steps/06-alert-prompt-confirm/article.md

 The mini-window with the message is called a *modal window*.
 The word "modal" means that the visitor can't interact with the rest of the page, press other buttons, etc, until they have dealt with the window.
 In this case -- until they press "OK".

+> [!t] t: Don't abuse modals
+>
+> Modals (be them be alerts or not), in real applications increase annoyance
+> to the user, even if it makes your life easier as programmer.

 ## prompt

 The function `prompt` accepts two arguments: